Barba-Q/flatinstaller/flatinstaller_V2/README.md

 Installation:
 #sh install.sh

 Flatpak installer should appear in your menu.
-When you're on xfce an automatic update will appear on every login.
+An automatic update will appear on every login (Testet on XFCE and LXQT).
-You can deactivate this in the xfce autostart settings.
+You can deactivate this in the autostart settings or by removing the script locatet in ~/.config/autostart/.

 Usage:
 - Open Flathub to download software